 By modern standards, however, ancient Hebrew’s alphabet was impoverished.
 It had no vowels, no punctuation, and no spaces between words.
 It had altogether less than nine thousand different words, and many of these were slight variations of the same root.
 Modern English, by contrast, has about a million.
 This impoverishment heightened its ambiguity by recruiting the same or similar words for multiple meanings.
 Furthermore, Hebrew’s root structure (characteristic of Near East languages) enlists the same three letters for multiple purposes in different forms (declensions, tenses, etc.), creating more lines of meaning and association.
 The lack of vowels in the original alphabet of the Torah further add to the interplay of multiple possible meanings even of a single word, raising punning to the level of poetry and inviting generations of readers to tease out layers of hidden significance.
 And finally, when words don’t have spaces between them and sentences lack punctuation, it’s up to the reader to figure out where to cut words and utterances.
 In short, reading the Bible in its original language is more akin to deciphering poetry than reading a mere narrative.
 In some sequences, the complexity of this poetic play changes our entire understanding of its plain sense.
 This density of meaning is part of what elevates Hebrew to its status as the Jews’ lashon kodesh, their Holy Tongue.

-The chapters are cuts made later, perhaps by Ezra the Scribe in the 5th century BCE, to divide the Torah into weekly portions for reading aloud in the Temple.
-But the cuts are not all equal in length; many have a kind of integrity that shows that Ezra, or whoever was responsible, had more than the length of time it would take to read them in mind.
-And in many, if not most, parshiyot an exquisite eye for literary coherence was at work.
-For instance, the weekly portion entitled “Decrees” [Chukat – Numbers 19:1-22:1] on first reading of the narrative seems like a loosely connected series of disasters and mysteries.
+The chapters are cuts made later, either during the Babylonian exile (586-536 BCE) or perhaps by Ezra the Scribe circa 440 BCE, to divide the Torah into weekly portions for reading aloud.
+But the cuts are not all equal in length; many have a kind of integrity that shows that Ezra, or whoever was responsible, had more in mind than how long it would take to read them.
+For in many, if not most, parshiyot an exquisite eye for literary coherence is at work.
+For instance, the weekly portion entitled “Decrees” [Chukat – Numbers 19:1-22:1] on first reading seems like a loosely connected series of disasters and mysteries.
 Both of Moses’ siblings, Aaron and Miriam, die.
 The impenetrable ritual for sacrificing and using the ashes of the red heifer is detailed.
 Snakes mysteriously appearing to plague the Israelites.
 Moses politely asks the Kings of Sihon and Arad to use their water as they wander across the borders of their kingdoms, but instead of granting them passage, they attack the Israelites.
 Moses loses his temper with the Israelites he was supposed to lead, and God sentences Moses to death before he enters the Promised Land as punishment.

 However, words and images for water carve a thematic rivulet through these verses.
 Water is alluded to or mentioned at least twenty times When Moshe yells at the Israelites, “You rebels,” he then strikes a rock to make water gush forth.
 The image of water gushing from a rock hints at the portion’s real message.
 Despite all the gloom, water repeatedly flows into the tale.
 Chukat climaxes in a dense, ecstatic song praising the miracle of wells that literally and spiritually enable the Children of Israel to survive their trials through the desert.